FailAcademy/learning/wdp-vancouver/_projects/project-01.md

 ---
 layout: project
 title: Project 1 - Aloha Homepage
-due: Tuesday, January 22nd (beginning of class)
+due: Monday, April 22nd (beginning of class)
 ---

 For Project 1, you're going to create a homepage for your client the Aloha Apparel Co. using HTML and CSS.